pyapp-kit/magicgui/docs/index.md

 **magicgui** can be thought of as performing two distinct tasks:

-1. Providing an simplified abstraction layer for GUI frameworks, allowing you to use the same API to create UIs that can move between environments and frameworks (such as a desktop app, or a Jupyter notebook).
+1. Providing an **simplified abstraction layer for GUI frameworks**, allowing you to use the same API to create UIs that can move between environments and frameworks (such as a desktop app, or a Jupyter notebook).
-2. Providing a mapping of python types to widgets, allowing you to autogenerate graphical user interfaces for functions and dataclasses by annotating with standard python type hints.
+2. Providing a **mapping of python types to widgets**, allowing you to autogenerate graphical user interfaces for functions and dataclasses by annotating with standard python type hints.